HyunCafe/contribute-practice/README.md

 code .
 ```

-*  Follow the directions under the contributing.md and now lets commit your changes!
+*  Follow the directions under the contributing.md, and once you've finished, do the same process for readme.md (so that your username and quotes are displayed in both files)

+*   Now lets commit your changes!

 *  Remember the order for git best practices! <br>
 git status >> git add (files changed) >> git commit -m "insert short description of changes made" >> git push